2018 FIFA World Cup. 32 teams battling it out in the most popular event in sports history.

 Lift force – 0.3667 N; Drag force – 5.338 N; Side force (Magnus) – 5.647 N.

-Final deviation for Ronaldo’s kick from STAR-CCM+ = 4.6 meters
+Final deviation for the Ronaldo free kick from STAR-CCM+ = 4.6 meters

 De Gea gave up on stopping the kick the minute he realized where the ball was headed – towards the corner and out of his reach.
 He is 6 ft 3 in (1.9 m) tall.
 His overall reach is around 2.2 m when diving.
 De Gea’s starting position was around 2.75 m from the left post before the kick.
 The ball ended up approximately 5.9 m from the left post.
 Bridging a gap of 3.15 m was too far from his position.